GaloisInc/daedalus/docs-src/source/index.rst

 This declares a parser called ``Example`` with 3 parameters, ``n``, ``P`` and ``$q``.
-Note that the parameters are simply separated by space, and usually there is no need to provide type annotations as Deadalus can infer the types based on the naming rules and the uses in the definition.
+Note that the parameters are simply separated by space, and usually there is no need to provide type annotations as DaeDaLus can infer the types based on the naming rules and the uses in the definition.